hasindu2008/slow5tools/docs/commands.md

 `slow5tools stats [OPTIONS] file1.slow5/file1.blow5`

-Generates summary statistics describing a SLOW5/BLOW5 file such as:
+Prints summary statistics describing a SLOW5/BLOW5 file such as:

-- if SLOW5 or BLOW5
+- if the file is SLOW5 or BLOW5
-- compression technique and compression level if applicable
+- compression method if applicable
 - number of read groups
 - total number of reads